Ekwoge Enang Abwe - Ebo Forest Research Project / Drexel University

 Paul Sesink Clee – Drexel University

-Paul is a Ph.D. student studying with Dr. Mary Katherine Gonder at Drexel University.
+Paul is a Ph.D. candidate studying with Dr. Mary Katherine Gonder at Drexel University.
 Paul completed his Masters research on ecological niche modeling of suitable habitat for chimpanzee populations in Cameroon and Nigeria as well as their niche evolution under threat of climate change.
 In addition to Cameroon, Paul has extensive fieldwork experience in South Africa’s Kruger National Park where he completed his undergraduate thesis and worked as a safari/field guide.
 He is now working in Cameroon and Bioko Island, Equatorial Guinea with Dr. Gonder studying the ecology of various diseases and is also assisting with the chimpanzee study and plant common garden experiment for this project.
+Paul is also the webmaster for the CABAlliance website.

 Christie Sukhdeo – University of New Orleans